metalcanine/awcw32ky-client/README.md

 You will also need to set any prefs required for your patches before start up, as this usage mode does not automatically set prefs like the client mode does.

+`npm install --production` will get you just the npm packages (a total of 2) needed for standalone mode.

-`npm run start:s` to start the browser normally under WinDbg.
-The resulting log will be in `logs/stand/`.
+`npm run start:s` to start the browser normally under WinDbg and the resulting log will be in `logs/stand/`.

 ### client